Do Post Offices Have Notaries? A Complete Guide to Finding Notary Services

 Additional Services

 Apart from mailing, post offices provide retail services like selling stamps, envelopes, and packaging materials.
-They offer P.O. boxes for secure mail receipt.
+They offer P.O. boxes for secure mail receipts.
 Many locations also issue money orders for secure financial transactions.

 Public Outreach and Accessibility